SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

 Attackers frequently use legitimate system tools like PowerShell to carry out malicious activity once they have access to a host.
 A common tactic is to download scripts or binaries using commands such as `Invoke-WebRequest`, which blends in with normal administrative behavior.
 This is part of a broader technique known as **Living Off the Land Binaries (LOLBins)**, where attackers exploit built-in tools to avoid detection.

-In this lab, we simulate such activity using a script named `eicar.ps1`—named after the harmless EICAR test file—to safely emulate malicious behavior.
+In this lab, I simulate such activity using a script named `eicar.ps1`—named after the harmless EICAR test file—to safely emulate malicious behavior.
 The activity will be detected using Microsoft Defender for Endpoint, which forwards telemetry to a Log Analytics workspace.
-Microsoft Sentinel consumes this data, allowing us to write detection rules and respond to suspicious activity through a centralized SIEM interface.
+Microsoft Sentinel consumes this data, allowing me to write detection rules and respond to suspicious activity through a centralized SIEM interface.

 ---